nextflow-io/nextflow/docs/azure.md

 When Nextflow is configured to use a pool already available in the Batch account, the target pool must satisfy the following
 requirements:

-1. the pool must be declared as `dockerCompatible` (`Container Type` property)
+1. The pool must be declared as `dockerCompatible` (`Container Type` property).
-2. the task slots per node must match with the number of cores for the selected VM.
-Nextflow would return an error like "Azure Batch pool 'ID' slots per node does not match the VM num cores (slots: N, cores: Y)".
+2. The task slots per node must match the number of cores for the selected VM.
+Otherwise, Nextflow will return an error like "Azure Batch pool 'ID' slots per node does not match the VM num cores (slots: N, cores: Y)".

 ### Pool autoscaling